CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 bibfile = "ccnlab.json"
 +++

 This page provides details for the full range of channel types that are available in an [[Axon]] [[neuron]] to drive specific biologically-based and functionally important behavior in specific neuron types.
-Every neuron uses the basic excitatory, inhibitory, and leak channels discussed in detail in the [[neuron]] page, and some of the following channels are used in most other neurons, while some are only used in specific neuron types where they are particularly important.
+Every neuron uses the basic excitatory, inhibitory, and leak channels discussed in detail in the [[neuron]] and [[neuron electrophysiology]] pages, and some of the following channels are used in most other neurons, while some are only used in specific neuron types where they are particularly important.

 The implementation of several of these channels comes from standard biophysically detailed models such as [[@^MiglioreHoffmanMageeEtAl99]], [[@^PoiraziBrannonMel03]], and [[@^UrakuboHondaFroemkeEtAl08]].
 See also [[@^BretteRudolphCarnevaleEtAl07]] and the [NEST model directory](https://nest-simulator.readthedocs.io/en/stable/models/index.html) for documented examples, including: [AdEx](https://nest-simulator.readthedocs.io/en/stable/models/aeif_cond_exp.html), [Traub HH](https://nest-simulator.readthedocs.io/en/stable/models/hh_cond_exp_traub.html).
 The [Brian Examples](https://brian2.readthedocs.io/en/stable/examples/index.html) contain full easy-to-read equations for various standard models, including [Brunel & Wang, 2001](https://brian2.readthedocs.io/en/stable/examples/frompapers.Brunel_Wang_2001.html).
 Also see [Wikipedia: Biological neuron model](https://en.wikipedia.org/wiki/Biological_neuron_model) for a nice overview.
 Also see [ModelDB Currents](https://senselab.med.yale.edu/NeuronDB/NeuronalCurrents) and [ModelDB Current Search](https://senselab.med.yale.edu/ModelDB/FindByCurrent) and [IonChannelGeneology](https://icg.neurotheory.ox.ac.uk) for standardized lists of currents included in biophysical models made in NEURON and related software.